birc-gsa-solutions/fastq-python/README.md

 You can test your program using `./test-list-names.sh`.

+The script `list-names` in the root of this repository calls Python with the file `src/list-names.py`, so that is a good place to start your programming.

 ## Exercise

 Write a program, `list-seqs`, that reads a SimpleFASTQ file and outputs all the read sequences, one sequence per line.

 You can test your program using `./test-list-seqs.sh`.

+The script `list-seqs` in the root of this repository calls Python with the file `src/list-seqs.py`, so that is a good place to start your programming.